03 Mar Are You Prepared For Winter Power Outages

 - Collect water in bottles for drinking, cooking, and other needs should your pipes freeze

-Also make sure all of batteries on your mobile devices are charged such as your laptop or mobile phone.
+Also, make sure all of the batteries on your mobile devices are charged such as your laptop or mobile phone.

 - Applying caulk or weather stripping to exterior doors and windows

 - To prevent busted water pipes, drip faucets when temperatures are extremely cold